icecube/ppc/doc/index.rst

     *example: FLOR=1*

     1: tilt the flasherboard in a direction consistent with the DOM tilt (only when MLPD=1).
 Default is 0

+  - **APFR**

+    *AfterPulse FRaction*

+    *example: APFR=0.01*

+    add afterpulses to simulated photons.
+Expected value is around 1 - 2%.
+Only a single template is implemented, only accurate up to ~4 us.

 - inv (the code used to fit RDEs and to unfold angular sensitivity curve)